cvghivebrain/Sonic1sq/README.md

 * Sprite mappings use 6 bytes per piece instead of 5, and the piece count is a word instead of a byte.
 This ensures the data is always aligned to even.
 * KosPLC subroutine loads Kosinski-compressed graphics at the beginning of a level.
 * UncPLC subroutine load uncompressed graphics at any time.
 This complements KosPLC by loading graphics during a level.
 Both this and KosPLC use the DMA queue.
+* Rewritten level select routine to be more customisable.
+It now uses standard ASCII, and supports multiple columns (which are automatically generated based on the lines-per-column setting).
+* The hidden Japanese credits screen has been given its own gamemode, which is accessible through the level select.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).